dennisXZX/web-developer-notes/Javascript.md

 #### What's the difference between a variable that is: `null`, `undefined` or undeclared?
 How would you go about checking for any of these states?

-- 'undeclared' means a variable is not declared with var, let or const keyword
+- 'undeclared' means a variable is not declared with a var, let or const keyword

 ```
 a = 0;
 ```

-- 'undefined' represents a variable declared but not assigned
+- 'undefined' represents a variable is declared but not assigned a value

 ```
 var b;
 ```

 - 'null' represents an intentional absence of a value

 ```
 var c = null;
 ```